 We’re always interested in learning about how organizations are doing maturity assessments and focusing their risk management resources.
 Please don’t hesitate to leave any questions or comments below, or join the conversation on LinkedIn.

-And if your organization needs additional guidance on evaluating existing risk management processes stand or how to best allocate their resources, please visit the ERM services page or contact Carol today to discuss your individual needs.
+And if your organization needs additional guidance on evaluating existing risk management processes stand or how to best allocate their resources, please contact Carol today to discuss your individual needs.

 About the author